rackerlabs/rackspace-how-to/content/cloud-servers/pitchfork-the-rackspace-cloud-api-web-application.md

 the application stores the token and service catalog that is returned and expires the session along with the token when it is time.

-### Login requirements

-You do not have to login to the application to mock or browse any of the API calls.
-You need to login only if you want to execute those calls against your account.

 ### Use Pitchfork to send an API call

-Use the following steps to send an API call by using Pitchfork:
+Use the following steps to send an API call by using Pitchfork, after you have logged in:

-1. Browse to any of the products, and select the call you would like to view or execute.
+1. Browse to any of the products, and find the call you would like to execute.
 2. Choose the region that you want to interact with.
+3. Click **Details**.
-3. If there are any variables for the call, enter them.
+4. If there are any variables for the call, enter them.
-4. Click the send button.
+5. Click **Send API Call**.

 The application shows you the following information: